lekkodev/ts-tools/packages/webpack-loader/README.md

 # @lekko/webpack-loader

-This package contains Lekko's Webpack loader and plugin for TypeScript projects bundled using Webpack.
+This package contains Lekko's Webpack plugin for TypeScript projects bundled using Webpack.

 These build tools transform your locally defined TypeScript config functions under `lekko/` into code that can communicate with Lekko and serve up-to-date dynamically configured values.